-To explain the effects of location dependent parameterization, in the following two examples are presented.
+To explain the effects of location dependent parameterization, two examples are presented.
 They visualize the impact of length and angle distribution choices on the sojourn density and the movement vector field.
-For the examples, a walk area of $1000 \,\mathrm{m} \times 800 \,\mathrm{m}$ is taken.
-The local sojourn density and the movement is observed for small areas dA with a grid based observer with $29 \times 24$ fields from $(-80 \,\mathrm{m}, -80 \,\mathrm{m})$ to $(1080 \,\mathrm{m}, 880 \,\mathrm{m})$ .
+For the examples, a walk area of 1000m × 800m is taken.
+The local sojourn density and the movement is observed for small areas dA with a grid based observer with $29 \times 24$ fields from (-80m, -80m) to (1080m, 880m).
 For the RD-LDP parameterization, the walk area is subdivided into a grid of $10 \times 8$ fields.
-Unless other mentioned, the angle distribution is uniform from 0 to $2 \,\pi$ , the speed is fixed to $11 \,\mathrm{m/s}$ , the walk segment length is chosen uniformly distributed between 0 and 30m and no pauses are configured.
+Unless other mentioned, the angle distribution is uniform from 0 to $2\pi$ , the speed is fixed to 11m/s, the walk segment length is chosen uniformly distributed between 0 and 30m and no pauses are configured.